MatthewCranford/100-days-of-code/log2.md

 ## R2 Day 29: May 9, Wednesday

-**Today's Progress**: Charted my scatter plot graph in my Data Science course.
-Put the final touches on my Portfolio for submission
+**Today's Progress**: Charted my scatter plot graph in my Data Science course and put the final touches on my Portfolio for submission.

 **Thoughts**: Project 1 complete